 What is an emotional language?

 It’s the words we use to talk about our inner emotional experience.
 All the feeling words, like anger, sadness, anger, and joy, are part of our emotional language.

 An emotional language helps children to more easily discuss their emotional experience with you.
 When they have the words to clearly describe their internal experience, you’ll hear a lot fewer, “I don’t knows.”
 You’ll create stronger communication and connection with them.

 Building an emotional language starts by learning the basic feeling words and knowing when you’re in those emotional states.

 A powerful and often overlooked next step is creating a personalized emotional language exclusive to you and your growing people.

-One of my kids came to my office to discuss her feelings about performing in the school play.
-She told me she was nervouscited (nervous + excited), which I loved.
-Nervouscited fit her internal experience perfectly and was much easier to say than, “I feel excited about performing and I feel nervous about it, too.”
+One of my kids came to my office to discuss his feelings about performing in the school play.
+He told me he was nervouscited (nervous + excited), which I loved.
+Nervouscited fit his internal experience perfectly and was much easier to say than, “I feel excited about performing and I feel nervous about it, too.”

 (If you or your child are sensitive to noise, check to make sure your volume is lowered.
 Pinkie Pie’s voice is high pitched.)

 An emotional language creates a foundation and framework that’s the same for all members of your family, classroom or community, which creates a sense of safety and belonging, and communicates that all emotions are okay.